Washington Square West, Philadelphia: The Gayborhood

 The area approximately bounded by Chestnut, Pine, Juniper and 11th streets within Washington Square West is known as The Gayborhood.
 It is so-named because of its large concentration of LGBT-friendly small businesses, services, restaurants, and gay bars.
 It was also a red light district and center of Philadelphia's gay bathhouse culture in the 1970s and 1980s.
 The area is the location for Philadelphia's annual OutFest: National Coming Out Day celebration.
 On 18 April 2007, the city of Philadelphia officially recognized the area by adding 36 gay pride rainbow flag symbols to street signs within the Gayborhood area.
 32 additional signs were added in June 2010.
 On 25 June 2015, rainbows, indicating LGBT pride, were painted onto crosswalks at the intersection of 13th and Locust streets.

 Its success as a city neighborhood has led to several attempts at large-scale private development in the Gayborhood in the 2000s.
 In 2002, developer Tony Goldman attempted to change 13th Street and its surroundings into the "Blocks Below Broad" or "B3", with the launch of several new retail establishments.
 The attempt failed but was repeated in 2006 by a merchants association organized by James McManaman.
 While the organization has attempted to re-brand the neighborhood "Midtown Village" and launched new retail establishments along 13th Street, long-time residents, professionals, and proprietors refer to the area as the Gayborhood or Center City.
 In 2019, the Gayborhood saw its first LGBTQ landmark with the addition to the city historic register of the Camac Baths, which was a meeting place for gay and bisexual men as early as the 1930s.
 The nomination provides a history of the bathhouse and its LGBTQ associations, which include Christopher Isherwood.

+The city opened the Philly Pride Visitor Center in the Gayborhood in February 2026.